Nathalie-Leenders/trainingmaterial-powerautomateworkshop/exercise5.3.md

 ## Create Your Power Pages Form

-* Create your form, and in this case, I have a field called `temperatuur`.
+1. Create your form, and in this case, I have a field called `temperatuur`.
-* I add this field in a step (I have a multi-step form) and make sure to add a description.
+2. Add this field in a step (I have a multi-step form) and make sure to add a description.
-* I'm not defining the description in my JavaScript; make sure you do.
+3. I'm not defining the description in my JavaScript; make sure you do.
 However, as it's my only one, it's not relevant for now.
-* Once you have the field in your form, go to Example, and hit F12 developer tools.
+4. Once you have the field in your form, go to Example, and hit F12 developer tools.

 ## Identify Your Field Name